dotm/programming_magic_book/chapter1.md

 Spells learned:

 - Variable declaration
+  - Incantation: `var variable_name`
+  - Effect: turn a nameless, fleeting bubble into a solid, persistent box by naming it with variable_name.
 - Variable assignment
+  - Incantation: `variable_name = literal`
+  - Effect: do a creation spell inside a box.
 - Variable call
+  - Incantation: `variable_name`
+  - Effect: get a copy of the value that exist inside a box named variable_name (the box need to be created first using Declaration Spell).
 - Constant declaration
+  - Incantation: `const Constant_Name`
+  - Effect: turn a nameless, fleeting bubble into a solid, persistent box that can only be filled once.
 - Constant assignment
+  - Incantation: `Constant_Name = literal`
+  - Effect: do a creation spell inside a box.
 - Constant call
+  - Incantation: `Constant_Name`
+  - Effect: get a copy of the value that exist inside a box named Constant_Name (the box need to be created first using Declaration Spell).
 - Increment
+  - Incantation: `variable_with_number_value++`
+  - Effect: add one to a box containing a number value
 - Decrement
+  - Incantation: `variable_with_number_value--`
+  - Effect: subtract one from a box containing a number value
 - Operator (Yes… Operators are spells too.
 You’ll learn more about them in the next section)

 ---